 It acts as an ampakine, increasing levels of the excitatory neurotransmitter glutamate by stimulating AMPA receptors.
 This action is associated with improved cognitive function and may play a significant role in phenylpiracetam’s ability to enhance memory, focus, and overall cognition.

 Animal studies showed that phenylpiracetam also increases extracellular dopamine levels, both by activating the dopaminergic system and by acting as a dopamine reuptake inhibitor.
-Dopamine is an important neurotransmitter that is associated with reward, motivation, memory, attention and the regulation of emotions and body movements, and increased dopamine levels are believed to be responsible at least in part for phenylpiracetam’s positive effects on motivation, mood, and focus.
+Dopamine is an important neurotransmitter that is associated with reward, motivation, memory, attention and the regulation of emotions and body movements.
+Increased dopamine levels are believed to be responsible, at least in part, for phenylpiracetam’s positive effects on motivation, mood, and focus.

 Dopamine is also a direct precursor of the stimulatory neurotransmitter norepinephrine, which increases heart rate, blood pressure, and the levels of fat and sugar in the blood.
 These effects are thought to be related to phenylpiracetam’s energy and stamina boosting capability.

 Like other racetam-type nootropics, phenylpiracetam also increases production of acetylcholine, sometimes referred to as “the learning neurotransmitter” because it is so closely associated with all aspects of cognition.
-The brain needs choline in order to produce acetylcholine and may quickly deplete its stores when taking racetams, which is why supplemental choline is generally suggested as an accompaniment to phenylpiracetam.
+The brain uses choline to produce acetylcholine and may quickly deplete its stores when taking racetams, which is why supplemental choline is generally suggested to be taken with phenylpiracetam.

 New users are advised to start at the lower end of the dosage range and increase if necessary.

 It is widely but not universally reported by users that tolerance to phenylpiracetam’s effects may develop relatively quickly; user self-reports suggest that tolerance is limited to phenylpiracetam’s energizing and physical stamina properties.